-The application seeks planning permission for a side and front extension, a side and rear extension, a front extension and external alterations.
+The application seeks planning permission for a side and front extension, a side and rear extension a front extension and external alterations.

-The proposed single storey side and front extension to the west of the property would project forward approximately 1.1m of the front elevation.
+The proposed single storey side and front extension would project forward approximately 1.1m of the front elevation.
 It would project out to the side by up to 3.5m and would leave a gap of approximately 5.0m to the western side boundary.
 The gap does increase towards the rear to 6.0m due to a slanting boundary.
 The extension would finish approximately 3.8m beyond the main rear elevation of the existing.
 The roof would be pitched with a front facing gable end, it would measure approximately 4.9m to the front of the extension increasing to approximately 5.5m to the rear.

-The proposed single storey side and rear extension to the east of the site would begin level with the existing front elevation.
+The proposed single storey side and rear extension would begin level with the existing front elevation.
 It would project out to the side by approximately 3.8m and would leave a gap of approximately 6.0m to the eastern side boundary.
 The gap does increase towards the rear to 10.0m due to a slanting boundary.
 The extension would finish approximately 3.8m beyond the main rear elevation of the existing property, it would have a pitched roof up to the height of the existing ridge height (approximately 5.8m).